 Figure 2.5: Front panel of the energy slit controller (on the right) and flag controllers (on the left).

-Figure 2.6: Controller wiring diagram of energy slit controller (modified from the design given in the Danfysik water cooled slit model 563 system 5000 manual) [14].
+Figure 2.6: Energy slit controller wiring diagram (modified from the design given in the Danfysik water cooled slit model 563 system 5000 manual) [14].

 2.3.2 Flag Controller